top of page

 2023 Creative Wellness Service Initiative (CWSI) with the International Expressive Arts Therapy Association (IEATA)

-2022 Certified 6th generation Usui Tibetan & Incan Q'ero Shamanic Reiki Masters
+2022 Certified 6th generation Usui Tibetan & Incan Q'ero Shamanic Reiki Master

 2010 Spéos Photographic Institute, Paris France